girip11/python_learning/python3_oop/9_10_design_patterns/structural/3_decorator_pattern.md

 The Decorator pattern is used to dynamically add a new feature to an object without changing its implementation.
 It differs from inheritance because the **new feature is added only to that particular object, not to the entire subclass**.

+* A decorator is always passed the delegatee (the object that the decorator enhances).
+So decorator always uses aggregation.

+* By chaining multiple decorators, we can add multiple responsibilities to a single object.

 ## Implementation model 1

 ![Decorator pattern](./decorator.png)